carlosSepher/ninja-payments-api/README.md

 2) Render a form targeting `redirect.url` with hidden input `token_ws` = token.
 3) Auto-submit the form (or present a pay button).
 4) Handle the 303 redirect at your frontend `success_url`/`failure_url`/`cancel_url` and show a status page.
+   - For PayPal, set `cancel_url` to the API return endpoint with `?paypal_cancel=1` so the API can mark the payment as canceled and then redirect to your front.

 Minimal form example: